 Starved and Doped: Bettas' Harrowing Journey From Thailand

 When betta fish are shipped to countries around the world, they're packed without any food and left to starve for days.
 A worker told the eyewitness that a tranquilizer is added to the water so the fish won't eat their own tails during the arduous journey.
 Many bettas die before reaching their intended destination.

 Those with tails that were considered imperfect were deemed unprofitable and—according to a worker—dumped into a nearby canal or pond to fend for themselves in an unfamiliar habitat.

 Bettas Are Suffering in the Pet Trade—Take Action!

 The trade in betta fish is causing suffering on a massive scale.
 Please don't buy these fish or support pet stores or markets that sell them.

-Do more: Urge EVA Air to stop transporting live betta fish overseas immediately!
+Do more: Urge EVA Air and Korean Air to stop transporting live betta fish overseas immediately!